khulnasoft/techinfra/README.md

 > :warning: Be aware, products can change over time.
 I do my best to keep up with the latest changes and releases, but please understand that this won’t always be the case.

-I created them as free resources to be used in your specific use cases.
-If you're searching for detailed, in-depth tutorials on some tools or technologies, check out my [YouTube Channel](https://www.youtube.com/@khulnasoft).

 ## Contribution

 If you’d like to contribute to this project, reach out to me on social media or [Discord](https://khulnasoft.de/discord), or create a pull request for the necessary changes.